 Details of the structure of the weekend, along with how to propose a presentation, have been posted.

 An application for WordCamp status has been made for this event.

 The weekend is the follow-up to WordCamp Birmingham UK 2015.

 23 May 2016 at 1910 by Comments (1)|

 In one of the most interesting posts I’ve read in a long time, Wired investigates artificial intelligence, machine learning, programming, science and biology.

 22 May 2016 at 2036 by Comments (1)|

-You are invited to propose a venue to accommodate WPUK Unconference ????
-UK 2015 number 2 (working title), the follow-up to WordCamp Birmingham UK 2015.
+You are invited to propose the venue for the follow-up to WordCamp Birmingham UK 2015.

 It’s planned to apply for WordCamp status for the event when the full planning team has been put in place.